SabahatJK/EDA_NG/README.md

 # Natural Gas Analysis
 ## Overview
 Analysis of Natural Gas Stock Closing price with storage, consumption and temeprature.

+The purpose of this project is to find the correlation between natural gas price and temperature.
+We initially start with the hope that there is a strong correlation between natural gas price and temperature.
+But the analysis we performed did not show the correlation we expected.
+We also compare natural gas prices with natural gas storage and natural gas consumption in the US.
+We found a strong correlation between temperature, NG storage, and NG consumption but no with NG price.

 ## Prerequisites:
 - Data Folder in jupyter notebook directory and contains the following files
     - Pittsburg_Area_Temp_2010-2014.csv and Pittsburg_Temp_2015_2019.csv